Santa Fe, New Mexico: 20th century

-Artists and tourists

 After the mainline of the railroad bypassed Santa Fe, it lost population.
 However, artists and writers, as well as retirees, were attracted to the cultural richness of the area, the beauty of the landscapes, and its dry climate.
 Local leaders began promoting the city as a tourist attraction.
 The city sponsored architectural restoration projects and erected new buildings according to traditional techniques and styles, thus creating the Santa Fe Style.

 Edgar L. Hewett, founder and first director of the School of American Research and the Museum of New Mexico in Santa Fe, was a leading promoter.
 He began the Santa Fe Fiesta in 1919 and the Southwest Indian Fair in 1922 (now known as the Indian Market).
 When Hewett tried to attract a summer program for Texas women, many artists rebelled, saying the city should not promote artificial tourism at the expense of its artistic culture.
 The writers and artists formed the Old Santa Fe Association and defeated the plan.